-To refrain from taking what is not offered
+To refrain from stealing or taking what is not freely offered.

-To refrain from false speech (including idle gossip, harsh and divisive speech)
+To refrain from false speech (also idle gossip, harsh and divisive speech).

-To refrain from taking substances which disturb the balance of the mind (and may lead me into committing any of the above).
+To refrain from taking substances which disturb the balance of the mind (and may lead to transgression of any or all of the above guidelines).